 In alternation of generations, the haploid gametophyte produces the male and female gametes by mitosis.
-The male and female gametes fuse to form the diploid zygote, which develops into the sporophyte.
+The male and female gametes fuse to form the diploid zygote, which develops into the multicellular sporophyte.
 After reaching maturity, the diploid sporophyte produces spores by meiosis.
-Those spores divide by mitosis to produce the haploid gametophyte.
+Those spores divide by mitosis to produce the haploid, multicellular gametophyte.
 The new gametophyte produces gametes, and the cycle continues.

-The life cycles of angiosperms (flowering plants) and gymnosperms (conifers) are dominated by the sporophyte stage, with the gametophyte carried by the sporophyte.
+The life cycles of angiosperms (flowering plants) and gymnosperms (conifers) are dominated by the sporophyte stage, and the gametophyte grows within or carried by the sporophyte.
 In ferns, the gametophyte is free-living and very distinct in structure from the diploid sporophyte.
-In mosses, the haploid gametophyte is more developed than the sporophyte.
+In mosses, the haploid gametophyte is the dominant and larger life form than the sporophyte.

 The video below describes alternation of generation reproduction in gametophyte-dominant plants like mosses and ferns (you are not responsible for new vocabulary introduced in the video):